toliaqat/xenon-wiki/Multi-Node-Tutorial.md

 ### Friendly node IDs

-Instead of hard to remember class 4 UUIDs, you can specify a hostId when you start a Xenon host:
+Instead of hard to remember class 4 UUIDs, you can specify an ID when you start a Xenon host:
 ```
 java -jar xenon-host/target/xenon-host-0.5.1-SNAPSHOT-jar-with-dependencies.jar --port=8001 --peerNodes=http://127.0.0.1:8000,http://127.0.0.1:8001 --id=hostAtPort8001
 ```